Majors That Mean Business

 The demanding programs in the School build upon the general education curriculum that prospective business and public administration students complete in the freshman and sophomore years.
 The knowledge and skills acquired in these broadly based programs are enhanced as the student enters the upper level professional programs within the School of Business and Public Administration.

 The School recognizes that its student clientele require a holistic understanding of business, economics, and public administration and must be able to easily relate one functional area to another.
 They must be able to draw upon skills learned in a variety of specialties for purposes of analysis and decision making.
-Consequently, both the undergraduate and graduate curricula are constructed on a strong core that places an emphasis on the development of generic analytical and management skills.
+Consequently, both the undergraduate and graduate curricula are constructed on a strong core that places an emphasis on the development of analytical and management skills.

 Structurally, the School of Business and Public Administration is organized into four major departments: Accounting and Finance, Management and Marketing, Economics, and Public Policy and Administration.
 These four departments offer the degrees and concentrations offered in the School.